 - Total Cost: $15.50 Adult; $11:50 Child/Senior/Disabled

 - Travel Time: 30 minutes

 Cost: It depends on your destination from the airport.
-As a point of reference, the cost from Newark to Grand Central Station Terminal in Midtown Manhattan will cost you between $20-$25 per person. ($18/adult through Citysights if you use code save10)
+As a point of reference, the cost from Newark to Port Authority in Midtown Manhattan will cost you around $40 per person with up to two bags.
+This also includes tunnel tolls and tax.

 Travel Time: Can vary.
 If you are sharing a full van (11 passengers), you might be the first dropped off or you might be the last.

 Pros: It has the convenience of a taxi and is much cheaper

 Cons: It can take a very long time.
 Passengers often have to wait at the airport until there are enough people for a mostly full van, so plan to sit and wait for a bit.